 Most successful campaign

-The furthest any team has gotten at the World Cup after qualifying through an intercontinental playoff was when Uruguay made it all the way to the semi-final in 2010, after first winning an intercontinental playoff against Costa Rica.
+The furthest any team has gotten at the World Cup after qualifying through an intercontinental playoff was when Uruguay made it all the way to the semi-finals in 2010.
+That was after first winning an intercontinental playoff against Costa Rica.

 Africa boycotts the World Cup due to intercontinental playoffs